-So there you have it, my complete guide to Medellin accommodation where I told you everything you need to know about the 5 best neighborhoods to stay in the city together with hotels, apartments and options near the airport!
+This was my complete guide to where to stay in Medellin for all travelers and budgets!
+I told you everything you need to know about the 5 best neighborhoods to stay in the city, followed by the best hotels and apartments!

 Pin it for later!